-For questions or additional information, contact the Office of the Vice Chancellor of Administrative Services in Hale Alaka'i 120, or call 808-235-7405.
+This information is provided in compliance with the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act."
+For additional information, please contact the Office of the Vice Chancellor of Administrative Services in Hale Alakai 120, or call 235-7405.